A perfect recipe for a summer night, grilled t-bone steaks with thyme mushrooms… yeah, you are on to something indeed.

 Sometimes it’s as simple as lighting some charcoal and rubbing a well-cut steak down with minimal seasonings and letting the heat do all of the work.
 Add a few freshly sliced skillet-cooked mushrooms to that perfectly chargrilled steak and yeah, you are on to something.
 A perfect recipe for a summer night, grilled t-bone steaks with thyme mushrooms… yeah, you are on to something indeed.

-This grilled t-bone was seasoned with The Spice House Quebec Beef Spice – that’s it.
+This grilled t-bone was seasoned with a basic steak blend – that’s it.
 And that’s really all it needed.
 There was no need for overly complicated sauces or marinades.
 This was a 10-minute sear, minor seasoning to bring out the flavor is really all the more you need.
 I was really happy with the flavors from The Spice House.
 (If you are a Girl Carnivore veteran, check out all of the rubs for pork and barbecue seasonings they have for meat!)